jayzandme/JollyJawboneUpWebsite/README.md

 # JollyJawboneUpWebsite
-The JollyJawboneUpWebsite is a website that displays a users Jawbone UP data as well as allows users to interact with their data in the form of challenges, achievements, and teammates.
+The JollyJawboneUpWebsite is a website that displays a user's Jawbone UP data as well as allows users to interact with their data in the form of challenges, achievements, and teammates.

 ## Installation